Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 Ensure the instructor is qualified.
 As your body changes during your pregnancy, the yoga poses you can execute safely might change.
 For this reason, it’s best to find a class that is led by an instructor who is trained in prenatal yoga.
 Before the class, let your instructor know how far along you are.

 Be realistic with your goals.
-About 30 minutes of moderate activity per day is good for most moms-to-be.
+About 30 minutes of moderate activity per day is good for most pregnant people.
 Listen to your body, and if you feel that you are pushing yourself too hard, scale things back.
 Even a few light workout sessions per week can still help.

 Be gentle and pace yourself.
 During your yoga session, if you can’t speak as you normally would without losing your breath, then you should slow down.
 If you feel uncomfortable, don’t hesitate to release a pose and relax.